 Build a Broad Skill Set for Meaningful Work

-Law & Society graduates use their interdisciplinary education in professional positions in law, law enforcement and criminal justice, public service, advocacy work and more.
+Graduates of our bachelor’s program in Law & Society use their interdisciplinary education in law, law enforcement and criminal justice, public service, advocacy work and more.

 As a student in our bachelor’s program in Law & Society, you’ll take introductory classes in criminal justice, law, psychology and sociology, and choose a pathway in one or two of these areas to customize your degree to your career goals.
 You will also participate in a capstone research project and build your resume and professional network at an internship.